Good Shepherd Volunteers

 Rachael Brugman, Marketing and Recruitment Coordinator

 Rachael first joined GSV as a volunteer in 2014, when she served at the Good Shepherd Shelter in Los Angeles, helping women and their children who were escaping domestic violence.
-She is drawn back to the GSV program because of the resonating tenants, the ever-growing support network, and the opportunities to grow personally, professionally, and spiritually.
+She was drawn back to the GSV program because of the resonating tenants, the ever-growing support network, and the opportunities to grow personally, professionally, and spiritually.

 Rachael is originally from Northeast Nebraska, where most of her family currently lives.
 She graduated from the University of Nebraska–Omaha with a bachelor’s degree in Child, Youth, and Family Studies with a minor in Psychology.
 Upon graduation, Rachael joined Amate House Volunteers, a Chicago-based program, where she served at a local daycare center.
-With each volunteer experience, her love of service and intentional community grew and opened her eyes to a new way of life.

 “My volunteer experiences have changed my life and shaped me into the person I am today.
 GSV has taught me that any act of service, big or small, can make a difference in someone’s life as well as my own.
 I couldn’t be happier to share with others how a year of volunteering can change your life forever.”